Providence Health Plan Insurance Review & Complaints: Health Insurance

 Providence Progressive Dental Plan

-The dental plan can be added to any Providence Health Plan that is purchased directly from the company but cannot be purchased individually.
+The dental coverage plan can be added to any Providence Health Plan that is purchased directly from the company but cannot be purchased as an individual insurance product.

 There is a low $25 individual deductible, and $75 family for in-network dental care.
 Out-of-network deductibles are doubled.
 The plan includes full coverage for all preventative care, and a range of coinsurance amounts for other services.